{{ summaryHeading }}

 Waste allowance Adds ordering margin before whole-bag rounding.
 Use more margin for borders, curves, and uneven reclaimed material.

-The install checks are deliberately separate from the quantity formula.
-Temperature, rain window, drainage, and recess do not change the bag math, but they can determine whether the installation cures correctly.
+The rule checks are deliberately separate from the quantity formula.
+Temperature, rain window, drainage, and recess do not change the liters of sand in the joint, but they can decide whether the installed material cures, bonds, drains, and resists surface wear.

 Limitations and Accuracy Notes:

 This estimate covers polymeric joint sand only.
 It excludes bedding sand, base gravel, edge restraint, paver count, sealers, cleaners, compaction equipment, and labor.
-Always reconcile the result with the current product label or technical data sheet because joint width, depth, temperature, rain timing, base type, overlays, and drainage rules vary by manufacturer.
+It also assumes the field can be represented by an average paver size and average joint width.
+Always reconcile the result with the current product label or technical data sheet because joint width, depth, temperature, rain timing, base type, overlays, compaction, drainage, and cleaning rules vary by manufacturer.

 Worked Examples:

-Wide-joint stone path: A measured-area path with irregular joints can use far more sand than the same area of modular pavers.
-Use a wide-joint product profile and compare the Joint Width Chart before buying.
+Wide-joint stone path: A measured-area path with tumbled or irregular stone can use more sand than the same area of modular pavers.
+Use a wide-joint product profile, raise the waste allowance when edge work is heavy, and compare the Joint Width Chart before buying.

 FAQ: